hashicorp/terraform-provider-azurerm/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## PR Checklist

-- [ ] Have you followed the guidelines in our [Contributing Documentation](../contributing/README.md)?
+- [ ] I have followed the guidelines in our [Contributing Documentation](../contributing/README.md).
-- [ ] Have you checked to ensure there aren't other open [Pull Requests](../../../pulls) for the same update/change?
+- [ ] I have checked to ensure there aren't other open [Pull Requests](../../../pulls) for the same update/change.
-- [ ] Have you used a meaningful PR description to help maintainers and other users understand this change and help prevent duplicate work?
+- [ ] I have used a meaningful PR description to help maintainers and other users understand this change and help prevent duplicate work.
 Example:
 “`resource_name_here` - description of change e.g. adding property `new_property_name_here`”
-- [ ] Do your changes close any open issues?
+- [ ] I have checked if my changes close any open issues.
 If so please include appropriate [closing keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) below.

 <!-- You can erase any parts of this template below this point that are not applicable to your Pull Request. -->